 » You might like this Oven-Baked Tomahawk Pork Chop and this Honey Sriracha Brussels Sprouts recipe.

-What is A Tri Tip Cut?
+What is a Tri Tip Steak?

 Tri Tip steak is one of my favorite cuts of beef.
 It is cut from the bottom sirloin and can be found in most groceries these days.
 It was made popular in Santa Maria, California, in the 1950s when the Santa Maria rub was also created.

 The cut of meat alone is very tender and is best when cooked at high heat and served at medium rare.
 It’s not the type of roast that is served fork tender or falling apart.
 It’s not a “shredded beef” type of roast.
-Tri tip in the oven will blow you away.

 The best ways to cook a tri tip roast are either on the grill or in the oven.
 If you have access to a grill, definitely try it both ways to see which is your preferred method.